-Only lawyers with a background and additional specialist training in collaborative practice can use this approach, an additional skill that Aylward Game Solicitors’ Accredited Specialist Family Lawyers Ian Field and James Noble possess.
+Only lawyers with a background and additional specialist training in collaborative practice can use this approach, an additional skill that Aylward Game Solicitors’ Accredited Specialist Family Lawyers Ian Field possess.

 Collaborative Law practice does not only require the presence of knowledgeable and experienced lawyers, it also welcomes the cooperation of other independent experts such as counselors and accountants who can work for all parties together.

-Aylward Game’s partner Ian Field and Consultant James Noble are two highly experienced Accredited Specialist Family Lawyers with extensive experience and training in the Collaborative Law process who can work with you on all matters related to Family Law.
+Aylward Game’s partner Ian Field highly experienced Accredited Specialist Family Lawyers with extensive experience and training in the Collaborative Law process who can work with you on all matters related to Family Law.